SpecFlowOSS/SpecFlowWiki/Advanced-Project-Setup.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Advanced-Project-Setup]].
+We use the GitHub wiki for authoring the documentation pages._

 The SpecFlow tests are usually placed into one or more separate project in the solution: the "SpecFlow Projects".

 The [[Setup SpecFlow Projects]] page describes the recommended setup options.
 This page contains the advanced project setup options for cases you cannot use NuGet packages.